Poul Elias Windtmil Schlegel

-Poul Elias Windtmil Schlegel (6 August 1784 – 2 December 1849) was a Danish military surgeon and physician.
+Poul Elias Windtmil Schlegel (6 August 1784 – 2 December 1849) was a Danish military surgeon and medical doctor.
 He performed the first caesarean delivery in Denmark.
 He resided on Saint Croix in the Danish West Indies from 1814 until 1845, first as garrison surgeon and then as district physician.

 Early age and education

 Schlegel was born on 6 August 1784 in Copenhagen, the son of justitsråd Heinrich Friedrich Schlegel and Caroline Sigfridia Hyllested.
 His elder sister Sofie Amalie Schlegel was married to the merchant Tørris Bonnevie, owner of Falkensteen Manor at Horten, Norway.
 His younger brothers were the army officer and city engineer in Copenhagen Carl Frederik Adolph Schlegel and army officer Carl Otto Emil Schlegel (1794–1864).

 Schlegel graduated from Our Lady's School in 1803.
 He then enrolled at the Adademy for Surgery, matriculating in 1809.

 Career

 Schlegel was employed as a military surgeon in 1809.
 In 1810, he was promoted to regiment surgeon.
 From 1811 to 1814, he worked as a military surgeon at Frederiksborg Field Hospital.
 He attracted attention for performing the first Caesarean section in Denmark.

 In 1814, Schlegel was appointed as garrison surgeon in Christiansted on Saint Croix in the Danish West Indies.
 In 1838, he was appointed as acting district physician (landfysikus) on the island.